katydecorah/katydecorah.github.io/notes/_posts/2022-07-01-in-defense-of-magic.md

 > That's all magic is, really: the space between what you have and what you need.

 If you work on the web, it's likely someone has compared your work to sorcery or your skills to magic.
-I've heard arguments that magical comparisons diminishes one's knowledge, and while I agree to an extent, I also _love_ magic.
+I've heard arguments that comparing someone's skills to magic has a diminishing effect, and while I agree to an extent, I also _love_ magic.
 I love the feeling of sharing magic.

 Whether the code I wrote can make a task easier by automating a process or an explanation can help you figure something out, these acts can close a space between what someone has and what they need.